Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Introduction

+Distribution shift between training and testing domains poses a fundamental challenge for modern machine learning.
+A prominent instance of such a shift is known as \textit{concept shift}, where the conditional distribution of $Y|X$ varies across domains and the marginal distribution of covariates $X$ remains invariant.
+The problem of transfer learning under concept shift (also known as concept shift adaptation) posits that one has limited labeled samples from the target domain but abundant labeled samples from a similar source domain, with the goal of learning a predictor that performs well under the target distribution.
+This problem has been central to the literature of transfer learning, especially when the target labels are scarce or costly to obtain.

+Hypothesis transfer learning (HTL) \citep{kuzborskij2013stability,kuzborskij2017fast} has emerged as a dominant framework for tackling concept shift.
+It operates by leveraging (pre-)trained source hypotheses from the source domain, followed by using labeled target samples to fine-tune the hypotheses.
+Existing theoretical guarantees for this framework focus predominantly on the \textit{well-specified} setting, where the regression function is assumed to reside in the specified hypothesis space.
+These existing works typically attain (near) optimal rates for excess risk only by assuming the function regularity is known a priori, allowing for perfect model specification and hyperparameter tuning \citep{li2022transfer,tian2022transfer,wang2016nonparametric,du2017hypothesis,lin2024on}.
+In contrast, provable and optimal guarantees for learning under concept shift under \textit{misspecification} remain largely unexplored, despite the ubiquity of misspecification in practice.

+The second main contribution of this paper aims to close this gap.
+Instead of using existing misspecified results subject to saturation, we advocate using Gaussian spectral algorithms as the main component in the framework to obtain the first, to our knowledge, robust and rate-optimal transfer under the misspecified model setting.
+Here, our contribution is twofold.

-\item Methodologically, to answer the main question, we propose a special HTL procedure by imposing spectral algorithms with Gaussian kernels as the learning algorithms in each phase of the HTL.
-The design of this HTL algorithm leverages the novel robustness against model misspecification exhibited by the Gaussian kernel and is thus free from saturation effects, enabling its capability to consistently and adaptively achieve rate-optimal transfer learning.
+\paragraph{Contribution 2 (A robust and adaptive learning framework under concept shift)} We propose a transfer learning framework that employs Gaussian spectral algorithms as the learning algorithms in both the source training and target fine-tuning phases.
+This design leverages the novel robustness against model misspecification exhibited by the Gaussian kernel and is thus free from saturation effects, enabling consistently rate-optimal learning without requiring prior knowledge of the function regularity.

-\item Theoretically, we establish the minimax lower bound for the learning problem under concept shifts in terms of excess risk and demonstrate that this special HTL algorithm attains a minimax optimal convergence rate (up to logarithmic factors).
-The asymptotic optimal rate we obtain reveals that the factor influencing the transfer learning efficiency in HTL is the relative signal strength between true intermediate and source regression functions, where such factors are largely overlooked in existing HTL analyses.
+\paragraph{Contribution 3 (Theoretical insights into transfer learning under concept shift)} We establish the minimax lower bound for the learning problem under concept shifts in terms of excess risk and demonstrate that our proposed framework attains the minimax optimal convergence rate (up to logarithmic factors).
+Crucially, our analysis reveals that the optimal rate depends not only on the smoothness of the source and intermediate shift functions but also on the \textit{shift-to-signal ratio}.
+We identify this ratio as a key factor governing transfer efficiency, a dependency largely overlooked in prior analyses.